-Outlines the role of the welder in the manufacturing process, both today and tomorrow.
-Emphasis will be on problem solving and cooperation using individual and group projects.
-Students learn through lecture/discussion, audiovisual presentation, lab experiences, demonstrations and research activities.
+(1 lec, 4 lec-lab hrs/wk) This course will provide insight into the role of the welder in manufacturing processes, in both current and future manufacturing facilities.
+Problem solving and cooperation for individual and group projects will be stressed.
+Students will learn through lecture/discussion, audiovisual presentation, lab experiences, demonstrations, manufacturing simulations and research activities.